-The consolidated financial statements of the Company included in this prospectus as of and for the year ended December 31, 2019 have been audited by BDO China Shu Lun Pan Certified Public Accountants LLP, an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of the Company included in this prospectus as of and for the years ended December 31, 2020 and 2019 have been audited by BDO China Shu Lun Pan Certified Public Accountants LLP, an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.

-The financial statements of the Company included in this prospectus as of December 31, 2018 and for the two years ended December 31, 2018 and 2017 have been audited by Centurion ZD CPA & Co., an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The financial statements of the Company included in this prospectus for the year ended December 31, 2018 have been audited by Centurion ZD CPA & Co., an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.

-The consolidated financial statements of Newegg included in this prospectus as of and for the year ended December 31, 2019 have been audited by BDO USA, LLP, an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Newegg included in this prospectus as of and for the years ended December 31, 2020 and 2019 have been audited by BDO USA, LLP, an independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.

-The consolidated financial statements of Newegg as of December 31, 2018, and for each of the years in the two-year period ended December 31, 2018, have been included herein and in the registration statement, include the effects of the adjustment to retrospectively apply the change in the classification of Newegg's Series A convertible Preferred Stock and Series AA convertible Preferred Stock to temporary equity as described in Note 2(y) to the consolidated financial statements.
-KPMG LLP, an independent registered public accounting firm, audited the consolidated financial statements of Newegg as of December 31, 2018, and for each of the years in the two-year period ended December 31, 2018, before the effects of the retrospective adjustment, which financial statements are not included herein.
+The consolidated financial statements of Newegg for the year ended December 31, 2018 have been included herein and in the registration statement, include the effects of the adjustment to retrospectively apply the change in the classification of Newegg's Series A convertible Preferred Stock and Series AA convertible Preferred Stock to temporary equity as described in Note 2(y) to the consolidated financial statements.
+KPMG LLP, an independent registered public accounting firm, audited the consolidated financial statements of Newegg for the year ended December 31, 2018, before the effects of the retrospective adjustment, which financial statements are not included herein.
 BDO USA, LLP, an independent registered public accounting firm, audited the retrospective adjustment.
-The consolidated financial statements of Newegg as of December 31, 2018, and for each of the years in the two-year period ended December 31, 2018, have been included herein and in the registration statements in reliance upon the reports of (1) KPMG LLP, solely with respect to the consolidated financial statements of Newegg before the effects of the retrospective adjustment, and (2) BDO USA, LLP, solely with respect to the retrospective adjustment, included herein, and upon the authority of said firms as experts in accounting and auditing.
+The consolidated financial statements of Newegg for the year ended December 31, 2018, have been included herein and in the registration statement in reliance upon the reports of (1) KPMG LLP, solely with respect to the consolidated financial statements of Newegg before the effects of the retrospective adjustment, included herein, and (2) BDO USA, LLP, solely with respect to the retrospective adjustment, included herein, and upon the authority of said firms as experts in accounting and auditing.